cjmcv/pocket-ai/README.md

-# PTK - Portable ToolKit
+# Pocket AI

 A Portable Toolkit for deploying Edge AI and HPC

 <details>
-<summary>ptk::engine</summary>
+<summary>pai::engine</summary>

-* [cl](https://github.com/cjmcv/ptk/tree/master/engine/cl): A small computing framework based on opencl.
+* [cl](https://github.com/cjmcv/pai/tree/master/engine/cl): A small computing framework based on opencl.
 This framework is designed to help you quickly call Opencl API to do the calculations you need.

-* [vk](https://github.com/cjmcv/ptk/tree/master/engine/vk): A small computing framework based on vulkan.
+* [vk](https://github.com/cjmcv/pai/tree/master/engine/vk): A small computing framework based on vulkan.
 This framework is designed to help you quickly call vulkan's computing API to do the calculations you need.

-* [graph](https://github.com/cjmcv/ptk/tree/master/engine/graph): A small multitasking scheduler that can quickly build efficient pipelines for your multiple tasks.
+* [graph](https://github.com/cjmcv/pai/tree/master/engine/graph): A small multitasking scheduler that can quickly build efficient pipelines for your multiple tasks.

 </details>

 <details>
-<summary>ptk::memory</summary>
+<summary>pai::memory</summary>

 * align_alloc
 * allocator